RichardBack/PetHotelManagement/README.md

-Bag)# Hi, I'm Richard! 👨‍💻 Computer Scientist and Programmer
+# Hi, I'm Richard! 👨‍💻 Computer Scientist and Programmer

 Welcome to my ePortfolio!
 I am a **Computer Science graduate** from **Southern New Hampshire University**, with expertise in programming, problem-solving, and software engineering.
 Below is an overview of key skills, projects, and insights.